 Police presented Subrata Adhikari Shuvo, Mashiur Rahman Biplob and Rasel Parvez in the Dhaka Chief Metropolitan Magistrate’s Court and pleaded for 10 days remand.

-They were shown arrested on suspicion under the Section 54 of the Bangladesh Penal Code.
+They were shown arrested on suspicion under the Section 54 of the Code of Criminal Procedure.

 Magistrate Tareque Moinul Islam granted police seven days remand and rejected the bail petition of the bloggers.